INSIGHTS:

 Beyond Legal Defense: Value Creation

-This analysis filtered for companies within climate tech and clean tech verticals to ensure accurate comparisons.
+My analysis filtered for companies within climate tech and clean tech verticals to ensure accurate comparisons.
 While the specific numbers relate to these sectors, the underlying principle suggests a broader applicability for industries where intellectual property is a core asset.

 1/ Mood’s median test for two samples (with and without patents) used to determine whether the medians of two independent samples are equal (the null hypothesis).
 Uses a chi-square test of independence.
 Refs: https://real-statistics.com/non-parametric-tests/moods-median-test-two-samples/